microsoft/Qcodes/CONTRIBUTING.rst

 -  Write the docs, following the other documentation files (.rst) in the repo.

-NOTE(giulioungaretti): maybe running test locally should be simplified, and then unit testing should be run on pull-request, using CI.
-Maybe simplify to a one command that says: if there's enough cover, and all good or fail and where it fails.

 -  We should have a *few* high-level "integration" tests, but simple unit tests (that just depend on code in one module) are more valuable for several reasons: